mrmagooey/mrmagooey.github.io/_posts/2018-11-23-sshaha-social-engineering-via-ssh.md

 The impact is that this attack will extract secrets out of an unwary user.
 However, getting the attack to happen requires a significant number of pre-conditions:

-* Getting the SSHaha server to a server that the user will connect to;
+* Getting the SSHaha program running (on port 22) on a server that the user will connect to;
 * The user ignoring the SSH client complaining that it can't verify the identity of SSHaha;
-* If the user normally uses a keyfile, then the server demanding one will raise suspicion; and
+* If the user normally uses a keyfile, then the server demanding a password will raise suspicion; and
-* The odd behaviour of their local shell, including: refusing to run any command, potentially being in the wrong directory, odd sudo behaviour,and  wrong prompt.
+* The odd behaviour of their local shell, including: refusing to run any command, potentially being in the wrong directory, odd sudo behaviour, and wrong prompt.

 A wary user is unlikely to be taken in by this attack, and once the attack is complete is likely to realise that something strange has occurred.